Samsung Galaxy S26 Ultra vs Galaxy S22 Ultra: Expected differences

 A major low-light upgrade and a more modern zoom setup

-The Galaxy S22 Ultra’s camera system was ambitious for its time, especially with the 10x periscope zoom that made waves online.
-That said, it has started to show its age in low light scenarios, but probably even more thanks to its more aggressive processing.
+The Galaxy S22 Ultra’s camera system was ambitious for its time, especially with its 10x periscope zoom.
+Today, though, it shows its age in low-light conditions and in Samsung’s older, more aggressive image processing.

 The Galaxy S26 Ultra is expected to come with a big change to the main camera.
 Samsung is rumored to either adopt a larger 1/1.1-inch 200 MP Sony sensor or retain the HP2 sensor and combine it with a much wider f/1.4 aperture.
 Either approach would dramatically improve light intake, dynamic range, and therefore the image quality compared to the S22 Ultra.